Top 3 Ways to Clean Gmail Storage

-- Tap the Delete button in the top-right corner.
+- Tap the Trash can icon in the top-right corner.

-In this article, we’ve explained three ways how to clean up Gmail storage to help you reclaim valuable space so that you can keep receiving email messages without purchasing a Google One plan to unlock extra space.
-We recommend you clean Gmail storage on a regular basis so that you always have at least 1 GB left and don’t have to hastily delete old emails, Google Drive files, or photos and videos stored in Google Photo.
+In this article, we’ve explained three methods to clean up Gmail storage, enabling you to reclaim valuable space.
+This ensures you can continue receiving emails without purchasing a Google One plan to unlock extra space.
+We recommend you clear Gmail storage regularly so that you always have at least 1 GB left and don’t have to hastily delete old emails, Google Drive files, or photos and videos stored in Google Photos.